Blog

 • detailed (for a specific product, taking into account all its configurations).

-Using Merchant ID as a payment identifier makes statistics more flexible, allowing you to distinguish payments from each other.
+Using merchant_id as a payment identifier makes statistics more flexible, allowing you to distinguish payments from each other.